Provision with the CloudFormation Create Stack step

 Template File

-You can add your template in the following ways:
+You can add your CloudFormation template in the following ways:

-• Inline: just enter the template in Template File.
+- Inline: Enter the template directly in the Template File field.
 You can use CloudFormation-compliant JSON or YAML.

-• AWS S3: enter the URL of the S3 bucket containing the template file.
+- AWS S3: Enter the URL of the S3 bucket containing the template file.
 This can be a public or private URL.
-If you use a private URL, the AWS credentials in the AWS Connector setting are used for authentication.
-Ensure that the credentials include the AmazonS3ReadOnlyAccess policy and the ec2:DescribeRegions policy described in AWS Connector.
+If you use a private URL, the AWS credentials in the AWS Connector setting authenticate the request.
+Ensure the credentials include the AmazonS3ReadOnlyAccess policy and the

 Stack Name

-Enter a name for the CloudFormation stack Harness will create.
+Enter a name for the CloudFormation stack Harness will create in the Stack Name field.

 aws cloudformation create-stack --stack-name test --template-body file://eks.yml

-You can use CloudFormation parameters files to specify input parameters for the stack.
+You can use CloudFormation parameter files to specify input parameters for the stack.

-This is the same as using the AWS CloudFormation CLI create-stack option --parameters and a JSON parameters file...
+This is the same as using the AWS CloudFormation CLI create-stack option --parameters with a JSON parameters file:

 aws cloudformation create-stack --stackname startmyinstance